n7tae/ham-dht-tools/README.md

 3. The current list of linked (*i.e.*, connected) clients
 4. The *last heard* users list

-Command lines options allow you specify a spection section, or, if you don't specify a specific section, all sections will be printed.
-Other options allow you to bootstrap into the DVIN at any node already connected to the DVIN.
+Command lines options allow you specify a specific section, or, if you don't specify a specific section, all sections will be printed.
+Other options allow you to bootstrap into the *ham-dht* at any node already connected to the *ham-dht*.
 If you don't specify a bootstrap, *dht-get* will try to bootstrap from a default node.
 Other options allow you to control how times are displayed (local time or GMT) and whether you want a human readable output, or a JSON output.

 To see how *dht-get* is used, type `./dht-get` and it will print a usage message.

 ### dht-spider

 *dht-spider* is a command line tool that will *walk* the dht network when pointed to a specific module of a reflector.
 It will follow interlinked reflectors until all connected reflectors can be listed in a simple diagram.
-Here is a hypthetical result when probing Module A of a small interlinked system:
+Here is a hypothetical result when probing Module A of a small interlinked system:

 ```bash
 someone@somesystem:~$ ./dht-spider m17-mmm a